-1 day, 3 ways: Dubai
+Dubai: 1 Day, 3 Ways

 Find out what they’d like to have as presents, and then be part of the street theatre by haggling (at home we now have a hand-carved chess set and an Aladdin puppet that we are very fond of – even if I did pay far too much for them).

-- For general information, see visitdubai.com/en
+- For general information, see visitdubai.com

-- For Dubai Aquarium and Underwater Zoo, see thedubaiaquarium.com; for Dubai Ice Rink, see dubaiicerink.Com
+- For Dubai Aquarium and Underwater Zoo, see thedubaiaquarium.com

-09:00 If this is your first experience of Arabian culture and you’re feeling uneasy, relax.
-The United Arab Emirates (which includes Abu Dhabi – the capital – plus Dubai, Sharjah and four others) is arguably the most culturally tolerant Muslim country on earth.
-So, your first visit should be to a mosque, just as your initial visit to India might begin with a Hindu or Buddhist temple.
+9am Your first experience of Arabian culture should be to a mosque, just as your initial visit to India might begin with a Hindu or Buddhist temple.

 You may choose to head for the Jumeirah Mosque, the only one in Dubai that welcomes non-Muslims six days a week (though if you are a Muslim yourself, you’ll probably prefer the Grand Mosque in Bur Dubai).

-Jumeirah Mosque is huge, capable of holding 1,200 worshippers, and the entrance fee includes “free pastries”.
+Jumeirah Mosque is huge, capable of holding 1,200 worshippers, and entering the Mosque includes “free pastries”.

-It’s built in the ancient Fatimid style (which dates from the time William the Conqueror was invading England) and you’ll swoon at those exquisite mosaics, elegant pillars and soaring ceilings.
+It’s built in the ancient Fatimid style, which dates from the time William the Conqueror was invading England.
+You’ll swoon at those exquisite mosaics, elegant pillars and soaring ceilings.
 And then you’ll be amazed that anyone could build such a masterpiece in the 1970s.

 Be sure to dress appropriately.
 Women have to wear a scarf (a good excuse to buy one?) and cover their arms and legs.
 Men should also check the dress code and carry a pair of trousers or a long-sleeved shirt in the backpack just in case (some experienced travel journalists – mentioning no names – have neglected to do this and been caught out).